Derived induction and restriction theory: Analysis of the spectral sequences

 \subsection{Bredon (co)homology and derived functors}

-Let $\sC$ be a small category and $\bZ\sC$ the category of contravariant functors from $\sC$ to abelian groups; $\bZ \sC$ is an abelian category with kernels and cokernels calculated object-wise.
-The category $\bZ \sC$ also has enough projectives: by the Yoneda lemma, one sees that the functors $\bZ\{\sC(-,c)\}$ for $c \in \sC$ form a set of projective generators.
+In this subsection we review some classical results about coefficient systems, and relate the $\sF$-homotopy limit spectral sequence to Bredon cohomology.
+Let $\sC$ be a small category and $\bZ\sC$ the category of contravariant functors from $\sC$ to abelian groups; $\bZ \sC$ is an abelian category with kernels and cokernels calculated object-wise, which admits enough projectives and injectives.

-For any pair $M_1$ and $M_2$ of objects in $\bZ\sC$ we can, as usual, take a projective resolution $P_\bul$ of $M_1$ to calculate the Ext-groups: